mrgaaron/docs/source/guides/realtime-alerts.rst

 ===============

 This guide shows you how to use TempoIQ's Realtime Alert system to actively monitor your device infrastructure.
+At the moment, The TempoiQ Alerting system supports the following alerting criteria:

+- Simple threshold *above* a static value
+- Simple threshold *below* a static value

-The Alert system features the following three supported alert scopes:
+The Alert system features the following supported alert scopes:

-- Alert on any sensor of a particular type
+- Alert on all sensors with a given key
 - Alert on any sensor from a subset of devices

 Notification Methods